 A Diesel bus network uses a proven and mastered technology that no longer fits with the standards regarding GHG emissions.

-To make energy transition sustainable, the following criteria are to be closely analysed, that will help decision-making among the available technologies:
+To make energy transition sustainable, the following criteria are to be closely analyzed, that will help decision-making among the available technologies:

 General assessments of main ‘clean technologies’ according to these 8 criteria are presented in the table below.